DataCorrupted/peter-site/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "B.S. in Computer Science"
+  course = "B.E. in Computer Science"
   institution = "ShanghaiTech University" year = 2019